A concise weekly overview of the U.S. equities and derivatives markets

-- The 7-day average COVID-19 infection rates in the U.S. decreased to approximately 75,000 on October 22, compared to approximately 86,200 a week prior.
-The number of new COVID-19 cases continues to decline.
+- The 7-day average COVID-19 infection rate in the U.S. decreased from approximately 127,000 a week ago to approximately 111,000 on October 1.
+The trend continues to improve domestically and globally.

-- 58% of the U.S. population is fully vaccinated against COVID-19 and 66% have received at least one dose of a COVID-19 vaccine.
-For just those 12 years and older, the numbers are 67% and 77% respectively.
-Last week, Pfizer announced that its (lower dose) treatment was 90%-plus effective at preventing symptomatic COVID-19 for children between ages 5 and 11.
+- 56% of the U.S. population is fully vaccinated against COVID-19 and 65% have received at least one dose of a COVID-19 vaccine.
+For just those 12 years and older, the numbers are 65% and 76% respectively.
+Daily vaccination numbers, however, continue to decline.

 Source: The New York Times

 - On September 28, the S&P 500 Total Return Index fell by more than 2%.
 It was the largest decline since May 12.
 Also on September 28, the VIX Index closed at 23.25.
 On May 12, the VIX Index closed at 27.59.
 Interest rate concerns tethered to ongoing debt ceiling negotiations were a primary driver.
 1-month realized S&P 500 Index volatility increased considerably since early September.
 30-day realized volatility shifted from approximately 7.5% to approximately 12% by month’s end.